February 21, 2011 / Wedding Rings

 Rhodolite was named after the mountain rhododendron, a magenta coloured flower that grew in the mountains of North Carolina, USA where the first rhodolite was found in 1882.
 Gemmologically, rhodolite is the variety of garnet that sits in the middle of the pyrope-almandine solid solution series; meaning the rhodolite is roughly composed of around equal amounts of both pyrope and almandine type garnet.
 The colour of rhodolite varies from pale rose-red with hints of purple reminiscent of the flower from which it was named, through to deep, grape purples with secondary tones of intense rose-red.
 Unfortunately, the original deposit has long been depleted.
 Currently rhodolite is being mined in Tanzania, India (Orissa), Sri Lanka, Malawi, Brazil, Madagascar, Mozambique and Kenya.
 Like with all garnets, there are no recognized treatments and synthetics are not commercially produced.

 Larsen Jewellery specialises in custom made engagement and wedding rings.
 Your wedding rings can be set with a number of different coloured gemstones.
-Please click here for more information about Wedding Rings in Sydney.
+Please click here for more information about engagement rings in Sydney.